sindresorhus/got/readme.md

 Type: `number` `Object`

-Milliseconds to wait for the server to end the response before aborting request with `ETIMEDOUT` error.
+Milliseconds to wait for the server to end the response before aborting request with `ETIMEDOUT` error (a.k.a. `request` property).
+By default there's no timeout.

 This also accepts an object with separate `connect`, `socket`, and `request` fields for connection, socket, and entire request timeouts.